dgroomes/poetry-playground/README.md

    * I want to do a word count of my README.md into a Pandas DataFrame.
 * [ ] What does packaging look like?
 * [x] DONE Use the `__main__.py` pattern so that we can run the project with `-m` instead of pointing to a file.
+* [x] DONE Explore how Poetry interfaces with virtual environment.

 ## Reference